AbdulSyed05/1st-project1/README.md

 - Responsive on all devices, so users get the best, tailored experience for the specific way they access the website.
 - Clearly interactive pages so that users know what actions to take, and how to take them, at every point

-### Button Styled Links

-- Page links like Read More and Volunteer are styled as big buttons so users clearly see them, and can easily tap them on mobile devices, to go to the appropriate page.

 ### External Links